 The financial results for the year are set out in the Statement of Financial Activities.
-Overall 2018 was a good year financially with income exceeding £9.5m.
+Overall 2018 was a good year financially with and the appropriate action required is agreed and implemented. income exceeding £9.5m.
 Expenditure was within budget with no major unforeseen cost pressures impacting delivery of our services.